What is S.O.S. Math?

 What is an Extended Math Lab?

-During an Extended Math Lab, you will login to your MyMathLab course and work through homework assignments.
+During an Extended Math Lab, you will work on assignments for your DMA course.
 While you are working, you may request help.
 While assisting you, our trained lab facilitators will help you identify strategies for success in your DMA class and in college in general.
 Some strategies that will be encouraged include setting long-term and short-term goals, overcoming obstacles, using effective study strategies, preparing for tests, managing math anxiety, etc...
 Extended Math Labs are "drop-in" events, so you can arrive or leave at any time during the lab hours.

 What is Tutoring Assistance?